SamBurgess93/GamerHub/README.md

 ### Existing Features

 - **Navbar** Created using the Materialize CSS framework.
 Navbar has the title on the left and the menu items on the right hand side.
-The navbar is fully responsive and change to match the device screen its being viewed on.
-Menu items will depend on if teh user is a visitor, user or admin.
+The navbar is fully responsive and changes to match the device screen its being viewed on.
+Menu items will depend on if the user is a visitor, user or admin.
 - **Main content:** This is where the various games will be found and reviews can be accessed.
 - **Search Bar:** This will allow the user to find a specific game by name or genre.
-- **Flash Messages:** These messages display just below the navbar and give confirmation to the user about actions being completed,
+- **Flash Messages:** These messages display just below the navbar and give confirmation to the user about actions being completed.
 - **Add New Game:** Allows the user to add a new game.
-- **Edit New Game:** Allows the user to edit their own review.
+- **Profile:** Allows the user to see their own games and reviews.
+Users will have the ability to edit and delete games/reviews from this page.
-- **Delete Game:** Allows the admin to delete a game or review.
 - **LogIn/Register :** Allows the user to login and register for the website.

 ### Features Left to Implement
-- **Donations:** Would allow the user to mkae donation to the website to support future development.
+- **Donations:** Would allow the user to make donations to the website to support future development.
+- **Star Rating:** Users could choose a star rating when adding a game.
+Or leave a star rating for an existing game.
-- **Filter** Filter games be certain criteria such as star rating.
+- **Filter** Filter games be certain criteria such as genre.

 ## Technologies Used